This project is open

 Using the Garden Shop calculator

 To use the calculator, you will need to record how much you have grown of each crop type.
 This can be by weight (in grams or ounces); by number of things (counts); or by more approximate measures of handfuls, mugfuls, and supermarket portions.

-You can either keep track of your yield overall and put in the total amount of each crop picked (e.g. as 500), or add any sequential harvests (e.g. as =200+300) in to the appropriate spreadsheet cell.
+You can either keep track of your yield overall and put in the total amount of each crop picked (e.g. "500g of redcurrants in total"), or add any sequential harvests (e.g. as =200+300).

 The spreadsheet will do the calculation, and update the small report at the top with: